ava-labs/subnet-evm/README.md

 ### Clone Subnet-evm

 First install Go 1.24.9 or later.
-Follow the instructions [here].
+Follow the instructions on the [go docs](https://go.dev/doc/install).
 You can verify by running `go version`.

 Set `$GOPATH` environment variable properly for Go to look for Go Workspaces.
 Please read [this](https://go.dev/doc/code) for details.
 You can verify by running `echo $GOPATH`.